 Developing a Dept Research Culture

 The Behavioral Sciences Department offers a 4 course sequence in research methods and statistics taught by Drs.
-LaBianca, Bailey, Helm and McBride.
+LaBianca, Bailey, Helm and McBride and Burnett.
 As a part of their learning experiences, student conduct their own research projects and present the results to the teachers and their classmates.
 The teachers work together to select what we think are the best of the projects to submit to the annual Midwest Psychology Association meeting in Chicago in early May.
 As members of this group, Drs Helm and Bailey particularly work closely with the students to prepare their presentation though all of our faculty work with students to edit, proof, suggest and rehearse.

 Jeffery Hudon wrote a paper on the Tall Hisban Cultural Heritage Project, Jordan.
 He reported on Excavation and Restoration work in 2011-2012.
 It was co-authored by Robert Bates and Oystein LaBianca.
 It will be presented at the Annual Meeting of the American Schools of Oriental Research in November.
 Jeffery also contributed to the Oxford Encyclopedia of the Bible and Archaeology co-authored by Oystein LaBianca.
 In addition to this Jeffery worked on a paper to be presented at the 7th World Archaeological Conference in Jordan this coming January; the topic is East Jordan in Global History: the view from the Madaba Plains.
 This was co-authored by Oystein LBianca, Douglas Clark, Larry Herr, Bethany Walker, and Randall Younker.

 Sarah Gane Burton presented on National Identity in Jordan: the effects of displacement on identity, this was presented at the Michgan Academy of Arts & Sciences.
 Oystein LaBianca and Kristen Witzel mentored Sarah for this project.